According to Wikipedia,

 Friends University is known for it's academic work in the following disciplines:

-Friends University's most influential alumni faculty include professors and professionals in the fields of Psychology, Economics, and Biology.
+Friends University's most influential alumni faculty include professors and professionals in the fields of Psychology, Criminal Justice, and Economics.
 Here are some of Friends University's most famous alumni: